 About

-Fanny Garcia (b.1990) is a first-generation Salvadoran-American artist based in Oakland, CA. Born and raised in Los Angeles, Garcia served in the US Army from 2010 to 2013.
-After leaving the military as a conscientious objector, she pursued her passion for art and earned her BFA in Photography from California College of the Arts in Oakland.
+Fanny Garcia (b.
+1990) is a first-generation Salvadoran-American artist.
+After living in Oakland, CA, for ten years, she currently resides in Half Moon Bay.
+Fanny was born and raised in Los Angeles and served in the U.S. Army from 2010 to 2013.
+After leaving the military as a conscientious objector, she pursued her passion for art and earned her Bachelor of Fine Arts (BFA) in Photography from the California College of the Arts in Oakland.

-Fanny's work spans across various mediums, including photography, printmaking, and cyanotypes.
-Through her work, Fanny aims to explore themes of dreams, memories, and identity.
-Her work has been shown in galleries both nationally and internationally, including the Kala Art Institute in Berkeley, CA , the National Veterans Art Museum in Chicago, IL and the Hamilton Field History Museum, Novato, CA.
+Fanny's work encompasses various mediums, including photography, printmaking, and cyanotypes.
+Through her art, she explores themes of dreams, memories, and identity.
+Her pieces have been displayed in galleries and museums both nationally and internationally, including the Kala Art Institute in Berkeley, CA, the National Veterans Art Museum in Chicago, IL, and the Hamilton Field History Museum in Novato, CA.